Argon compounds: Other ions

 Argon plasma is used as an ionisation source and carrier gas in inductively coupled plasma mass spectrometry.
-This plasma reacts with samples to produce monatomic ions, but also forms argon oxide (ArO^{+}), and argon nitride (ArN^{+}) cations, which can cause isobaric interference with detection and measurement of iron-56 (^{56}Fe) and iron-54 (^{54}Fe), respectively, in mass spectrometry.
-Platinum present in stainless steel can form platinum argide (PtAr^{+}) which interferes with the detection of uranium-234 which can be used as a tracer in aquifers.
-Argon chloride cations can interfere with the detection of arsenic as Ar^{35}Cl^{+} has a mass-to-charge ratio almost identical to that of arsenic's one stable isotope, ^{75}As.
-In these circumstances ArO^{+} may be removed by reaction with NH_{3}.
+This plasma reacts with samples to produce monatomic ions, but also forms argon oxide (ArO+), and argon nitride (ArN+) cations, which can cause isobaric interference with detection and measurement of iron-56 (^{56}Fe) and iron-54 (^{54}Fe), respectively, in mass spectrometry.
+Platinum present in stainless steel can form platinum argide (PtAr+) which interferes with the detection of uranium-234 which can be used as a tracer in aquifers.
+Argon chloride cations can interfere with the detection of arsenic as Ar^{35}Cl+ has a mass-to-charge ratio almost identical to that of arsenic's one stable isotope, ^{75}As.
+In these circumstances ArO+ may be removed by reaction with NH3.
 Alternatively electrothermal vaporization or using helium gas can avoid these interference problems.
-Argon can also form an anion with chlorine, ArCl^{−}, though this is not a problem for mass spectrometry applications as only cations are detected.
+Argon can also form an anion with chlorine, ArCl-, though this is not a problem for mass spectrometry applications as only cations are detected.

-The argon borynium ion, BAr^{+} is produced when BBr^{+} at energies between 9 and 11 eV reacts with argon atoms.
+The argon borynium ion, BAr+ is produced when BBr+ at energies between 9 and 11 eV reacts with argon atoms.
 90% of the positive charge is on the argon atom.

-ArC^{+} ions can be formed when argon ions impact carbon monoxide with energies between 21 and 60 eV.
-However more C^{+} ions are formed, and when the energy is on the high side, O^{+} is higher.
+ArC+ ions can be formed when argon ions impact carbon monoxide with energies between 21 and 60 eV.
+However more C+ ions are formed, and when the energy is on the high side, O+ is higher.

-ArN^{+} can form when argon ions impact dinitrogen with energies between 8.2 and 41.2 eV and peaking around 35 eV.
-However far more N_{2}^{+} and N^{+} are produced.
+ArN+ can form when argon ions impact dinitrogen with energies between 8.2 and 41.2 eV and peaking around 35 eV.
+However far more N_{2}+ and N+ are produced.

-ArXe^{+} is held together with a strength of 1445 cm^{−1} when it is in the X electronic state, but 1013 cm^{−1} when it is in the B excited state.
+ArXe+ is held together with a strength of 1445 cm^{−1} when it is in the X electronic state, but 1013 cm^{−1} when it is in the B excited state.

 Metal–argon cations are called "argides".
 The argide ions produced during mass spectroscopy have higher intensity when the binding energy of the ion is higher.
 Transition elements have higher binding and ion flux intensity compared to main group elements.
 Argides can be formed in the plasma by excited argon atoms reacting with another element atom, or by an argon atom binding with another ion:

-Ar^{+} + M → ArM^{+} + e^{−}; M^{+} + Ar → ArM^{+}.
+Ar+ + M → ArM+ + e-; M<+ + Ar → ArM+.

 Doubly charged cations, called superelectrophiles, are capable of reacting with argon.
-Ions produced include ArCF ArCH, ArBF and ArBF containing bonds between argon and carbon or boron.
+Ions produced include ArCF_{2}(2+) ArCH_{2}+, ArBF_{2}+ and ArBF(2+) containing bonds between argon and carbon or boron.

-Doubly ionised acetylene HCCH^{2+} reacts inefficiently with argon to yield HCCAr^{2+}.
-This product competes with the formation of Ar^{+} and argonium.
+Doubly ionised acetylene HCCH(2+) reacts inefficiently with argon to yield HCCAr(2+).
+This product competes with the formation of Ar+ and argonium.

-The SiF ion reacts with argon to yield ArSiF.